Monta Vista High School

-Monta Vista High School is a four-year public high school located in the Silicon Valley city of Cupertino, California, US.
-Part of the Fremont Union High School District, the school serves most of the suburban residential and industrial technology enriched area of western Cupertino.
-In 2016, Monta Vista was ranked by Newsweek as the 18th best high school in the United States.
+Monta Vista High School is a four-year public high school in Cupertino, California.
+Part of the Fremont Union High School District, the school serves most of the area of western Cupertino.
+In 2020, Monta Vista was ranked by Newsweek as the 69th best high school for STEM subjects in the United States.

+As of 2024, Asian Americans comprise 78.6% of the student body.

 History

 Monta Vista High opened in 1969.

 In 2014, a new field, track, and stadium were built along with a new student union and newly renovated cafeteria and six classrooms.

-On October 27, 2014, student Ethan Justin Wong, who was riding his bike to school, collided with a haul truck, although the specifics were unclear.
-Wong was pronounced dead at the scene.
+On November 8, 2024, Monta Vista High School went into lockdown owing to false reports of an active shooter.
+All students and staff were released after sheriffs completed their search of the campus and gave the all-clear.